RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Experiments

-To ensure sufficient training data, we employ overlapped segmentation following the partition rule in Eq. (\ref{Pr}), with parameters set to $M=32$ for target cells and $M=128$ for clutter cells.
-This process generates 4,079 target samples and more than 9,000 clutter samples per dataset.
-The samples are divided into three groups: (1) a training set using the first 20\% of observation time for both the target and clutter cells, (2) a validation set covering 20\% to 35\% of the observation time, and (3) a test set containing the remaining samples.
+To ensure sufficient training data, we employ overlapped segmentation following the partition rule in (\ref{Pr}), with parameters set to $M=32$ for target cells and $M=128$ for clutter cells.
+For each dataset, the process produces more than 9,000 clutter samples, along with 4,079 target samples.
+The samples are divided into three groups: (1) a training set using the first 20\% observation time for both the target and clutter cells, (2) a validation set covering 20\% to 35\% of the observation time, and (3) a test set containing the remaining samples.